canchengliu/nimo/index.md

 _Algorithm Engineer (First Employee)_<br>

-As the first employee, I assumed multiple roles, from technical lead to project manager, ensuring the effective execution of all initiatives and transforming the startup from its inception into a thriving entity in the medical imaging field.

 - **Model Development and Inference Framework:** Developed a framework for whole slide images (WSIs) to accelerate the development and iteration of multi-organ disease identification models.
   - Designed and built an architecture offering scalable data management, flexible data processing pipelines, modular model architectures, distributed inference support, and comprehensive evaluation tools.
   - Led the development and continuous optimization of the project, maintaining a flexible and stable model development pipeline.